-Through HSH, the San Francisco Homeless Outreach Team (SFHOT) works to engage and stabilize the most vulnerable homeless individuals by placing them into shelter and housing or connecting with other available resources.
-To make these placements, SFHOT works in small teams to provide outreach and care management to homeless people living on the streets of San Francisco who have severe illnesses.
+Through HSH, the San Francisco Homeless Outreach Team (SFHOT) works to engage and stabilize the most vulnerable individuals by voluntarily placing them into shelter and housing, or connecting with other available resources.
+To make these placements, SFHOT works in small teams to provide outreach and case management to people experiencing homelessness, living on the streets of San Francisco.
 Services are provided by teams with expertise in the complex issues that are barriers to stability for this population.
 For individuals who are not ready to accept the services HSH has to offer, SF HOT continues to outreach and build motivation to ensure services are available when they are needed.

 SFHOT works collaboratively with the Department of Public Health’s Street Medicine team to address medical and behavioral health needs, using an individualized approach that includes wrap-around services, and promotes harm reduction and stability-based recovery.
-SFHOT members work in small, skilled teams, in two shifts seven days a week.
-Outreach includes practical support, information and referral, and in-depth assessment and case management for the most vulnerable and at risk.
+SFHOT members work in small, skilled teams, seven days a week.
+Outreach includes practical support, information and referral, and in-depth assessment, and refers to SF HOT case management for the most vulnerable and at risk.

-- Skilled teams working a neighborhood beat provide practical support, information and referral, and in depth assessment and case management for the most vulnerable and at risk.
+- Skilled teams working in neighborhoods provide practical support, information and referral, and in depth assessment and case management for the most vulnerable and at risk.

 - Stabilizes individuals by addressing the numerous day-to-day and long-term problems related to homelessness.